 It’s easy to overlook this step when learning how to install tubeless tires, but that can come back to bite you later.
 If the rim isn’t taped carefully to make an airtight seal around the spoke holes, all the rest of your work will be for nothing and it’s back to step one.

-First of all, you need tubeless tape in the correct width.
-Not just any rim tape will work.
-The typical choice is either Stans rim tape, or the scrappy budget substitute Gorilla Tape (choose the correct width for your rims in both cases).
+First of all, you need tubeless tape in the correct width, which is usually a few mm wider than your internal rim width.
+The typical choice is either Stans rim tape, or the scrappy budget substitute Gorilla Tape.
 Opinions are divided on which is best.
 Apparently Gorilla Tape is easier to apply (stickier) but leaves residue when you remove it.
 Stans can be tough to get sealed but comes off more easily when you need to replace it.
 Plenty of riders and mechanics swear by both.